-9. List of Properties.-Each school entering the contest shall provide the District Director of the contest with a complete list of heavy properties ten days before the date of the contest.
-Winners in district contests shall provide the director of the next higher contest with a list of heavy properties immediately following the contest in which they are respectively declared to be the winners.

-10. Prescribed List of Plays.-A list of plays is sent to memberschools at 15c per copy.
-All schools are required to use plays from this list.
+- 9. List of Properties-Each school entering the contest shall provide the District Director of the contest with a complete list of heavy properties ten days before the date of the contest.
+Winners in district contests shall provide the director of the next higher contest with a list of heavy properties immediately following the contest in which they are respectively declared to be the winners. - 10.
+List of Suggested Plays-A list of plays will be sent to member schools at a cost of 25 cents.